RenkoSostaric/KB-Calculate/README.md

 The KB Calculate program can handle the task of extracting data from the setup plans and arranging it into a Microsoft Excel file.

+# NOTICE: I will be rewriting this from scratch!

 ## Features

 * Extract data from multiple setup plan files